TheStormWeaver/JSWeb/JS Back-End/Expressjs and Templating Workshop/README.md

-Project for creating a site for browsing cubes
+Project for creating a site for browsing, creating, deleting and checking the details of cubes